mhertel278/summer_camp_dashboard/README.md

 ## Project Summary
 This dashboard is modelled after a dashboard I created for the Austin Saxophone Ensemble to track enrollment in our summer camp.
 Student records for the current year 2023 flowed into a Google Sheet automatically as students submitted enrollment forms through our website.
 I then performed various data cleaning and transormation steps to combine previous years data with the current year.
 Finally the data was connect to a Looker Studio Dashboard.

-For this project I created fake records that followed the same structure and mimiced the "messy" attributes of the original data set, while removing real names and obscuring the actual enrollment numbers.
+For this project I created fake records that followed the same structure and mimicked the "messy" attributes of the original data set, while removing real names and obscuring the actual enrollment numbers.

 ### Tools Used
 - Google Sheets
 - Google Looker Studio
-- Dummy Data with Python Pandas, Numpy, Faker
+- Python Pandas, Numpy, Faker

 ## Problems to Solve
 - How many students are enrolled?